Can you even use a menstrual cup with a low cervix?

 Follow my blog with Bloglovin

 This post contains period talk.
-If you are grossed out about how the human body works than this post isn’t for you.
+If you are grossed out about how the human body works than this post aren’t for you.
 It also may contain affiliate links for products I have used.

 Did you know that the vagina has the most absorbent surface on the human body?
 That means your body is absorbing all the chemicals in the tampons and pads.
 Cotton in the U.S.A. is heavily sprayed with Glyphosate and it has toxic effects on the body.
 It’s estimated 85% of tampons contain this harmful chemical.
 (1)